4ndyfix/crystal-devbox/README.md

 ## Build

 Build the Docker image for yourself by running the bash script ``./build-image.sh``.
-Inside set the wanted **CRYSTAL_VERSION** before.
+Inside set the wanted ``CRYSTAL_VERSION`` before.
 The build can take several minutes.
 After that the Docker image can be transfered by ``docker save/load`` as a tar file.

 ## Run

 Start the Crystal devbox by running the shell script ``./run-crystal-devbox.sh`` in a terminal.
 Now you are inside the Crystal devbox (in the running Docker container).
 The shell prompt has changed.
 Next you can start tools by commandline (CLI) or via a small Kemal-webservice & Firefox browser (UI).
+**Before ussing CLI or UI it is urgently needed to close an outside running Firefox browser!**.

 ### CLI